BABL AI Champions Ethical AI with Key Role in Ada Lovelace Institute’s Audit Study

 In Press

 BABL AI, a leader in ethical AI solutions, is pleased to announce its proactive participation in the Ada Lovelace Institute’s latest study, “Code & Conduct: How to Create Third-Party Auditing Regimes for AI.”
-This landmark research explores the crucial role of independent audits in the AI industry, highlighting the need for effective governance to ensure AI technologies are safe, legal, and beneficial to society.
+The research highlights the need for independent audits to ensure AI remains safe, legal, and beneficial to society.

-BABL AI CEO and Founder Shea Brown, and Co-Founder and Chief Product Officer Khoa Lam, contributed their insights and experiences in the implementation of rigorous audit mechanisms, underlining the company’s commitment to upholding the highest standards of AI ethics and accountability.
-The Ada Lovelace Institute’s research underscores the importance of third-party audits in establishing trust and ensuring compliance, echoing BABL AI’s long-standing advocacy for transparency and responsible AI.
+BABL AI CEO and Founder Shea Brown, and Co-Founder and Chief Product Officer Khoa Lam, shared their expertise in developing rigorous audit mechanisms.
+Their contributions reflect BABL AI’s long-standing commitment to AI ethics and accountability.
+The Ada Lovelace Institute’s research reinforces the importance of third-party audits in building trust and ensuring compliance.
+These findings echo BABL AI’s advocacy for transparency and responsible AI.

 “Participating in this study aligns perfectly with our mission to lead by example in the ethical use of AI,” said Brown.
-“We believe that independent audits are not just a regulatory necessity but a foundational aspect of building trust with our users and the broader public.”
+“We believe independent audits are not just a regulatory necessity.
+They form a foundation for building trust with our users and the public.”

-Lam added, “Our engagement with the Ada Lovelace Institute’s research allows us to refine our audit processes and ensure our AI systems do not just perform well but also adhere strictly to ethical standards.
-This is crucial as we scale our technologies across various sectors.”
+Lam added: “Our engagement with the Ada Lovelace Institute’s research allows us to refine our audit processes.
+We aim to ensure our AI systems perform well and adhere to strict ethical standards.
+This commitment becomes even more crucial as we scale across different sectors.”

 About BABL AI: